azevedolab/sandres/README.md

 Step 5.
 Open a terminal and cd to sandres2_win directory then, type: python run_program.py
 <P>&nbsp;</P>
 Now we have the GUI window for SAnDReS 2.0.
 That´s it, good SAnDReS session.
 By December 2021, we will have a tutorial page for additional information about how to run SAnDReS.
 This version has been tested on Windows 10.
+<P>&nbsp;</P>
+<P>*SAnDReS 2.0 uses AutoDock Vina 1.1.2.
+Recently, AutoDock Vina 1.2 has been released.
+The current version of SAnDReS relies on AutoDock 1.1.2 docking engine.
+Future developments of SAnDReS will integrate the latest version of AutoDock Vina.</P>